VeldaKiara/Machine_Learning/README.md

    -the time of day.<br>
    -the number of employees working.<br>
 The output would be how long the order is expected to take.
 This information could be displayed to users.

+## Scikit-Learn.
+Scikit-learn is a library in Python that provides many unsupervised and supervised learning algorithms.
+It’s built upon some of the technologies like NumPy, pandas, and Matplotlib! <br>

+The functionality that scikit-learn provides include:
+    -Regression, including Linear and Logistic Regression.<br>
+    -Classification, including K-Nearest Neighbors.<br>
+    -Clustering, including K-Means and K-Means++ .<br>
+    -Model selection.<br>
+    -Preprocessing, including Min-Max Normalization.<br>